Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: DISCUSSION

 \subsection{Summary of Findings}

-Through provotype interaction and the user interview, we found that the proposed interface features targeting data management, content discovery, and personal modes can meaningfully surface hidden processes and create actionable points of influence in RS.
-The provotype prompted participants to reframe RS from opaque, unilateral systems into adjustable tools that align more closely with their goals and preferences.
+Through provotype interaction and interviews, we found that the proposed features targeting data management, content discovery, and contextual recommendation can meaningfully surface hidden processes and create actionable points of influence in RS.
+The provotype prompted participants to reframe RS from opaque, unilateral systems into adjustable tools that better align with their goals and preferences.
+These design interventions led to notable perceptual and attitudinal shifts: participants reported heightened perceptions of transparency and control, stronger trust, and greater engagement compared to existing RS.
+Such feedback indicates promising directions for user-facing features to address information and power asymmetries by reducing opacity, distributing agency, and alleviating the helplessness often experienced in AI-driven RS.

-These interventions produced notable shifts in user perceptions and attitudes.
-Participants reported heightened perceptions of transparency and control, stronger trust, and better engagement compared to existing RS.
-Such feedback points to promising directions for addressing information and power asymmetries, showing that user-facing features can reduce opacity, distribute agency, and mitigate the sense of helplessness often experienced in AI-driven RS.
+Ambivalence was also revealed: greater data disclosure raised privacy concerns, excessive options risked cognitive overload, and trust remained conditional given the inherent complexity of RS.
+This underscores that supporting agency requires careful calibration among clarity, control, and user comfort, rather than simply adding more controls.

-Ambivalence was also revealed: disclosing data raised privacy concerns, excessive options risked cognitive overload, and trust remained conditional due to the inherent complexity of RS.
-This underscores that supporting agency requires careful calibration between clarity, control, and user comfort rather than simply adding more controls.
+Participants also articulated how these controls would reshape their feeds.
+Adjusting data types and temporal scope reduces moments of irrelevance and allows the feed to “drift” with their evolving interests rather than lag behind.
+Controlling the balance between familiar and unfamiliar materials offers structured ways to break from repetition and predictable content for novelty.
+Personal Modes were seen as enabling shifts between different “states” of personalization, reflecting their dynamic and situational nature.

 To make features effective in practice, participants proposed strategies such as raising awareness through onboarding, embedding subtle affordances in workflows, layering controls for progressive learning, and framing features around concrete goals, all of which could remind their sense of agency and facilitate adoption.
 Especially, agency responsibility was seen as shared: designers, developers, and regulators, not just users, play a role in enabling meaningful empowerment.
 Together, these insights provide a roadmap for informing RS design and empowering agency while acknowledging practical and socio-technical limitations.